-Porcelain crowns are recommended for restoration work of the upper and/or lower front teeth.
-The use of porcelain material allows for a more natural appearance.
-Porcelain applied to gold crowns are for areas with low to moderate functional demands and in areas where there is a high aesthetic demand.
+Porcelain crowns are recommended for aesthetic restorative work of the upper and/or lower front teeth.
+The use of porcelain material allows for a more natural appearance and if there is low functional demands.
+Porcelain fused to gold crowns are for areas with moderate to high functional demands like posterior teeth which are subjective to high compressive forces.

 NOTE: Some offices utilize economic base metals rather than gold.
 The disadvantage of the base metal is that they will begin to tarnish and corrode after a short period of time.
 This will result in poor tissue health which may lead to bone loss and tooth decay.
 The base metals will not give the true color of porcelain selected for your crown restoration and results in a less than natural appearance.